-12 Transportation and Traffic
+Transportation and Traffic

-Wo ould the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document a) Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)? × b) Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? × c) Conflict with an applicable plan, ordinance, or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? × d) Conflict with and applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? ×
+Would the Project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact See Prior Document a) Cause an increase in substantial in relation traffic load and capaci system (i.e., result in a increase in either the vehicle trips, the volur ratio on roads, or cong intersections)? to the existing ty of the street a substantial number of ne to capacity × b) Exceed, either individed cumulatively, a level of standard established congestion managem designated roads or h of service by the county ent agency for × c) Conflict with an applic ordinance, or policy ex measures of effective performance of the cir system, taking into ac modes of transportatio mass transit and non- travel and relevant co the circulation system not limited to intersect highways and freeway and bicycle paths, and able plan, stablishing ness for the coulation count all motorized mponents of , including but ions, streets, /s, pedestrian d mass transit? × Conflict with and appliced congestion managem including, but not limit service standards and measures, or other states established by the con- management agency roads or highways? cable ent program, ed to level of I travel demand andards unty congestion ×